Antony Bruno

 Last year, additions included Tocabe, D Bar, The Bagel Deli and speakeasy-inspired cocktail lounge Williams & Graham.
 But one “coming soon” sign stood out among the local names: Taco Bell Cantina.

-Taco Bell launched its more upscale Cantina brand in Chicago’s Wicker Park neighborhood a decade ago, most notably bringing boozy beverages to its lineup there.
+Taco Bell launched its more upscale Cantina brand in Chicago’s Wicker Park neighborhood a decade ago, bringing boozy beverages to its lineup there.
 Beer, wine and the signature Twisted Freezes, including a Baja Blast version, are staples of the Cantina brand.
-But the addition of alcohol has proven tricky for the brand as it has expanded over the years.
+But the addition of alcohol has proved tricky for the brand as it’s expanded over the years.
 Some Cantina locations, including a short-lived outpost that opened in Boulder in 2017, were never able to obtain a liquor license, leading to quick closures.

 Molly Martin

 As a result, there have been no Taco Bell Cantina locations in the state…until now.
 Typically, they open in busy metropolitan areas, with a high concentration in New York City and throughout California, as well as a bustling outpost on the Las Vegas Strip known for hosting burrito-fueled weddings.
-But we have not found evidence of a Taco Bell Cantina in any other U.S. airport.
+But there are no Taco Bell Cantinas at any other U.S. airport.

-While other fast food go-tos like McDonald’s and Chik-fil-A are airport staples, Taco Bell has never had a widespread airport presence (which, considering its digestive reputation, is probably a good thing for passengers).
+While other fast food go-tos like McDonald’s and Chick-fil-A are airport staples, Taco Bell has never had a widespread airport presence (which, considering its digestive reputation, is probably a good thing for passengers).

 In fact, the only other airport Taco Bell locations we have been able to confirm are at the Punta Cana International Airport in the Dominican Republic, and a Taco Bell Express that had been open in the Great Hall at DIA until construction began there in 2018.